nicusX/k8s-aws-application-tutorial/README.md

 - A frontend component exposing an API.
 The application comes from an old post of mine: [Implementing HAL hypermedia REST API using Spring HATEOAS](https://opencredo.com/hal-hypermedia-api-spring-hateoas/).
 It will be deployed in multiple instances and exposed through a Load Balancer.
 - A database.
 We are using H2 as standalone server.
 - Frontend environment-specific configuration and secrets are published using a Secret
 - The db server is using a separate persistent volume for data.
+Data won't be lost when the Pod restarts.

+## Requirements

+For running this tutorial you need:

+- An AWS account
+- A DockerHub account

+You also need the following software on your machine:

+- Docker (tested with v1.9.1)
+- Kubernetes (tested with v1.3.5)
+- AWS CLI (also requires Python)

 ## Build and publish Docker images